thegodeveloper/cka/labs/12-deployment-on-all-nodes.md

-# Deployment on All Nodes - 6%
+# Question 12 - Deployment on All Nodes - 6%

 ## Use Context